Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Conclusions

 \section{Conclusions}

-\LCC\ exhibits strongly anisotropic magnetic properties.
-Neutron diffraction suggests that the moments within the octahedrally coordinated chains of Co$^{2+}$ prefer alignment along the crystallographic $c$ axis, though an $ac$-plane canted moment could not be ruled out under applied magnetic fields.
-At zero field, the moments align ferromagnetically within the chains and antiferromagnetically between nearest-neighboring chains.
-At nonzero fields below 1.6~T, neutron diffraction shows that the antiferromagnetic structure is unchanged, but with increasing magnetic field, the anti-aligned chains undergo a spin-flop transition to a field-aligned ferromagnetic state, likely with $Cm'm'm$ symmetry.
-For the randomly oriented crystallites in a polycrystalline sample, a majority of the chains are aligned near 3.5~T. The chains do not transition to a ferrimagnetic state at intermediate fields as in \CCl.
+Overall, \LCC\ exhibits strongly anisotropic magnetic properties.
+At zero field, neutron diffraction shows that the moments within chains of octahedrally coordinated Co$^{2+}$ align ferromagnetically while aligning antiferromagnetically between nearest-neighboring chains.
+At nonzero fields below 1.6~T, neutron diffraction shows that the antiferromagnetic structure is unchanged, but with increasing magnetic field, the anti-aligned chains undergo a spin reorientation to a ferromagnetic state, likely with a preference for moment alignment along the $c$ axis.
+Based on refinements including the antiferromagnetic $P_{C}bam$ phase and a $Cm'm'm$ ferromagnetic phase, a majority of the sample becomes ferromagnetic near 3.5~T. The chains do not transition to a ferrimagnetic state at intermediate fields as in \CCl.

-Anisotropic $g$-factors and magnetic spectroscopy data confirm a well-separated Kramers doublet ground state ($J$~=~$\frac{1}{2}$) for the Co$^{2+}$ ion that is 32.7~meV below the first excited state.
-Consequently, \LCC\ can be modeled as an effective spin-$\frac{1}{2}$ system of Co$^{2+}$ chains with significant spin-orbit coupling and interchain interactions.
+The high-field FIR data are well-described by a spin-orbit coupling model that confirms a well-separated Kramers doublet ground state ($J$~=~$\frac{1}{2}$) for the Co$^{2+}$ ion that is approximately 32.7~meV below the first excited state.
 The $J$~=~$\frac{1}{2}$ ground state and strong spin-orbit coupling explain the qualitative shape of magnetization and susceptibility data in the paramagnetic region, as well as the refined magnetic moment from neutron diffraction, the entropy recovery extracted from previous heat capacity data, and the difficulty in fitting the paramagnetic susceptibility to a purely Curie-Weiss shape.
-The tetragonal distortion of the CoCl$_6$ octahedra may also produce $XY$-like magnetic interactions, with a calculation of the interaction parameter ratio $J_z$/$J_x$ yielding the value 0.41. $XY$ anisotropy distinguishes \LCC\ from other Co$^{2+}$ chain magnets that have trigonally distorted octahedra and display Ising-like anisotropy.
+Still, the two spin gaps at 11.6 and 17.2~cm$^{-1}$ in the zero-field spectrum highlight the need for a model that also accounts for the anisotropy of spin-spin interactions.
+The tetragonal distortion of the CoCl$_6$ octahedra may also promote $XY$-like magnetic interactions, with an estimated interaction parameter ratio $J_z$/$J_x$ of 0.41. $XY$ anisotropy distinguishes \LCC\ from other Co$^{2+}$ chain magnets that have trigonally distorted octahedra and display Ising-like anisotropy.